LLB Law (graduate programme)

 - pursue a programme that consolidates a three year law degree into two years

-... then LLB law (graduate programme) is the programme for you.
+... then choose LLB law (graduate programme).

 LLB Law (graduate programme) provides you with the opportunity to learn about the law, both in the traditional sense of 'thinking like a lawyer' and in the broader sense of law as a social institution.

 Our LLB Law (graduate programme) is a 'Qualifying Law Degree'.
 This status means that graduation from the programme exempts you from the Common Professional Examination: the initial stage of professional qualification as a solicitor or barrister for both the Law Society of England and Wales, and the Bar Council.
 This shortens your professional training, should you wish to practise in England and Wales, by one year.

 This programme is for people who already hold a first degree.
 The pace of the course takes this previous academic experience into consideration.

 We offer a wide range of study options throughout the LLB programme, allowing you to develop your interests in the specialist legal areas of your choice.